97.3 KBCO & Anthony's Pizza Present

 Polytoxic's "The Last Waltz - Revisited" immediately went from a "fun little" idea at a small venue to one of the biggest events of the year.
 It has become an annual tradition, playing to sold-out capacity crowds.

-This year marks the 41st Anniversary of the Last Waltz and the 13th anniversary of Polytoxic’s "Last Waltz – Revisited", and it boasts over 50 guest musicians from across Colorado, a full horn section, and over 30 songs from The Bands extensive catalog, focusing primarily on songs played at The Last Waltz.
+This year marks the 42nd Anniversary of the Last Waltz and the 14th anniversary of Polytoxic’s "Last Waltz – Revisited", and it boasts over 50 guest musicians from across Colorado, a full horn section, and over 30 songs from The Bands extensive catalog, focusing primarily on songs played at The Last Waltz.
 The concert has become a tradition for many of those involved in the show, as well as for many of the people that come out and see the show year after year.
-To celebrate the last 13 years, we have added special guests and additional songs from years past.
-In addition Colorado favorites Oakhurst will be opening the show at 7:45pm, performing their originals, covers and a medley of Waltz snippets to get the crowd ready for the Last Waltz - Revisited.
+To celebrate the last 14 years, we have added special guests and additional songs from years past.
+In addition this year will be an evening with the Last Waltz - Revisited.

 This year if our fans bring Canned Food Items for our affiliated charity, The Denver Rescue Mission, they receive a FREE Limited Edition Poster commemorating this year’s Last Waltz – Revisited (Poster artwork by Diana Azab – Publicist/Graphic Designer @ Cervantes’).
 As always we will be donating the food and a portion of proceeds to the Denver Rescue Mission.

-So come out and enjoy this magical evening, our local musicians and our local sponsors, Anthony’s Pizza & Pasta, Boyer’s Coffee, YellowDog Printing & Graphics, KBCO and The Westword.
+So come out and enjoy this magical evening, our local musicians and our local sponsors, Anthony’s Pizza & Pasta, Boyer’s Coffee, YellowDog Printing & Graphics, All Stars Ink, KBCO and The Westword.

 We were once the Pied Piper of the Denver jam scene...
 "Every show could be our last", quips band frontman Tori Pater, conducting an interview from a beach-side veranda during one of his many recent vacations.
 "The truth is, we really just don't like each other.
 When we say Last Show Ever, we actually mean it.
 Well, at least until the next Last Show Ever."